ocmod-space/ocmod-equal-sign/module/README.md

 # Equal Sign

 ## Description
-**Equal Sign** is an extension that allows the equality prefix to be used in product options.
+**Equal Sign** is an OpenCart extension that allows use the equal sign as a prefix for product options.
 Compatible with OpenCart 2.x-3.x.

 ## Features
-* Allows to use the equality sign as a prefix in product options.
+* Ability to use the equal sign as a prefix for product options.
+* For options of type `checkbox`, the prefix `=` is treated as `+`.
 * Does not modify system files (OCMOD).

 ## Live demo